Johann Andreas Kauchlitz Colizzi: The Hague period

 In April and May 1777 Colizzi moved because of his appointment as harpsichordist at the stadtholderly Music Chapel in The Hague and music teacher of, among others, the future Dutch King William I and his mother princess Wilhelmina.

 In the years 1762-1787 hymns of the Amsterdam reverend Rutger Schutte (1708-1784) were published.
 Colizzi was asked to write melodies in Italian style for the fourth volume.

 After the Music Chapel was disbanded, because of the flight of the prince-stadtholder in 1795, Colizzi remained in The Hague.
 From 1797 dates the composition for singing voice with keyboard accompaniment on the occasion of the silver wedding anniversary of the Danish envoy, baron Herman Schubart (1756-1832) and his wife, celebrated in The Hague.

 Marriage

-He married in Leiden on 11 May 1772 as the music teacher Jan Collizzi with Cornelia Maria van Dinter, one of the daughters of the Leiden physician Dr. Hermanus van Dinter.
+He married in Leiden on 11 May 1772 as the music teacher Jan Collizzi with Cornelia Maria van Dinter, one of the daughters of the Leiden physician Hermanus van Dinter.
 When the young couple had their last will drawn up by a notary in April 1774, they lived on the Nieuwe Rijn, near the seventeenth-century bridge the Visbrug.
 The marriage bore no children, possibly due to the death of Cornelia Maria in February 1775.